 If you don’t have orange mint, don’t worry!
 A regular variety of mint will work perfectly fine.

-If you make this orange mojito, please leave a comment below.
-Love to hear how you enjoyed it!
+If you make this orange mojito cocktail, be sure to leave a comment below!

 - 3 tablespoons fresh orange juice